 Pamper your floors

-Make an appointment a week in advance with a carpet-cleaning professional for as late in the afternoon as possible on the day of your choice.
+Make an appointment a week in advance with a carpet-cleaning professional, like this company that offers cleaning houses in Auckland, for as late in the afternoon as possible on the day of your choice.
 This will force you to start the other tasks nice and early.
 It also ensures the carpets will be cleared by the time the cleaners arrive.